 Lost Gravity – band (c1975), feat; Tommy Horton (bass), Jonte Wilkins (drms) (later O Boogie Bros, Flock of Seagulls & many others).
 Played a couple of pub gigs in Toxteth area

 Lotus Eaters – band of early 80s feat; Peter Coyle (voc), Jeremy Kelly (also Wild Swans, The Lovers, Psycamesh, Care, Diamond Sutra), Mike Dempsey (bass) (ex Cure / Associates), Gerard Quinn (gtr), Stephen Creese (drms), and (at some point) Dave Whittaker (ex Jass Babies, Here’s Johnny, Herr Lune).
 Rec several radio sessions in 1982 & signed by Arista Recs.
 Rel The First Picture Of You Jun83 hitting No.15 in UK charts.
 Followed by You Don’t Need Someone New Aug83 & Set Me Apart (early84) also the LP ‘No Sense Of Sin’ and one more single Out On Your Own.
-Early 1985 rel It Hurts and shortly after Jeremy Kelly left they split up.
+Early 1985 released It Hurts and shortly after Jeremy Kelly left they split up.
 Vinyl Japan rel LP ‘Silentspace’ (2001) with a single Stay free. (website)

 Louie And the Lettermen – band (1986), prev called Be La Deuce, feat; Richi Riding (voc), Alan Gillibrand (gtr), Paul Grivosti (bass), Graham Chesters (drms).
 Demoed a song Don’t Stop Believing with high hopes, but nothing materialised.
 3 of them worked for the Royal Mail and their work manager John Smith came up with the name.
 Alan married Pete Pennels’ (Social Rejects) sister.